-The 2021 annual visual inspection conducted for the RWL is summarized below.
+The 2022 annual visual inspection conducted for the RWL is summarized below.
 Photographs referenced herein are located in Appendix A. The approximate locations where the photographs were taken are indicated on Figure 3.
 Qualitative terms used herein to describe the inspection are summarized in Appendix B.

-Overall, the RWL, the roads, and the construction activities associated with the lateral expansion, to the extent they were observable, were in satisfactory condition (as defined in Appendix B) and activities are progressing in general conformance with the 2012 Final Permit-To-Install Application Expansion of the Gavin Plant Residual Waste Landfill Section C.8.
+Overall, the RWL was observed to be in satisfactory condition (as defined in Appendix B).
+This includes the roads and other maintained infrastructure, and lateral expansion areas to the extent they were observable.
+Further, activities are progressing in general conformance with the 2012 Final Permit-To-Install Application Expansion of the Gavin Plant Residual Waste Landfill Section C.8.
 ERM personnel did not observe evidence of obvious settlement, misalignment, significant erosion, tension cracks, or other signs of possible instability, movement, or significant erosion along any of the slopes.
 ERM did not observe visual evidence indicating that storm water was impounding in the designated RWL area (except in small sedimentation collection traps) or along roadways.
-Since the 2020 annual inspection, Phase H has been the predominant location for placement of CCR.
+Since the 2021 annual inspection, Phase H has been the predominant location for placement of CCR.
 Changes in geometry of the RWL were observed during the inspection.
-The vertical expansion areas (Phase F2 and J) increased in height in isolated areas since the last inspection.
-CCR placement within the lateral expansion area (Phase H) has continued up to several feet above the height of the surrounding access road.
+The vertical expansion areas (Phase F2 and J) increased in height in isolated areas since the last inspection and side slopes near the crest of Phase F2 and J were in the process of being graded and covered with intermediate cover soil.
+CCR placement within the lateral expansion area (Phase H) has continued upward to twenty or more feet vertically above the height of the adjacent access road.